pei-okei/pei-jun_dot_com/README.md

-This is the repo for my personal site.
+This is the repo for Pei-Jun's personal website.